Japanese battleship Hatsuse: Construction and career

-Hatsuse, named after the Hase-dera temple, which was famous for its maple trees, was ordered as part of a 10-year Naval Expansion Programme paid for from the £30,000,000 indemnity paid by China after losing the Sino-Japanese War of 1894–1895.
+Its name comes from the old place name in Nara Prefecture, where Hase-dera Temple is located, and from the Hatsuse River.
+It was ordered as part of a 10-year Naval Expansion Programme paid for from the £30,000,000 indemnity paid by China after losing the Sino-Japanese War of 1894–1895.
 The ship was laid down by Armstrong Whitworth at their Elswick shipyard on 10 January 1898.
 She was launched on 27 June 1899 and completed on 18 January 1901.
 Before sailing to Japan, she represented the Meiji Emperor at Queen Victoria's funeral on 2 February.
 She arrived in Singapore on 28 March where she restocked with coal, received a change of paint from grey to black and then departed on 3 April bound for Yokosuka.

 At the start of the Russo-Japanese War, Hatsuse, commanded by Captain Yu Nakao, was assigned to the 1st Division of the 1st Fleet and became the flagship of its commander, Rear-Admiral Nashiba Tokioki.
 She participated in the Battle of Port Arthur on 9 February 1904 when Vice-Admiral Tōgō Heihachirō led the 1st Fleet in an attack on the Russian ships of the Pacific Squadron anchored just outside Port Arthur.
 Tōgō had expected his surprise night attack on the Russians by his destroyers to be much more successful than it actually was and anticipated that they would be badly disorganised and weakened, but the Russians had recovered from their surprise and were ready for his attack.
 The Japanese ships were spotted by the cruiser Boyarin which was patrolling offshore and alerted the Russian defences.
 Tōgō chose to attack the Russian coastal defences with his main armament and engage the Russian ships with his secondary guns.
 Splitting his fire proved to be a bad idea as the Japanese 8 in and six-inch guns inflicted little damage on the Russian ships who concentrated all their fire on the Japanese ships with some effect.
 Although a large number of ships on both sides were hit, Russian casualties numbered only 17 while the Japanese suffered 60 killed and wounded before Tōgō disengaged.
 Hatsuse was hit twice during the battle, losing seven crewmen killed and seventeen wounded.